jolie/docs/language-tools-and-standard-library/locations/README.md

 ## Automatic configuration of a location using extension `auto`

-Both inputPort locations and outputPort locations cna be automatically set from an external file by using the extension `auto`. `auto` is a special extension which can be defined instead of a usual location.
+Both inputPort locations and outputPort locations can be automatically set from an external file by using the extension `auto`. `auto` is a special extension which can be defined instead of a usual location.
 When using `auto` two different kind of external files can be exploited for defining the locations: `ini` and `json`.

 The form of the extension string for auto is: